Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 ### Signing out

-This library provides an extension function on `AuthenticationManger` to remove any stored credentials:
+The authentication toolkit library provides an extension function on `AuthenticationManger` to remove any stored credentials:

 ```kotlin
 ArcGISEnvironment.authenticationManager.signOut()